 3. Take action

-Thinking is good when it is done measurably.
+Thinking is good when it is done in limited measure.
 Taking action is better.
 For all startups, the path to success is never defined.
 As time goes by, you have to think and make decisions.
 Being indecisive leads to overthinking the situation and procrastination.
 The good thing is most successful startup founders are courageous people, brave enough to take action not knowing the consequences but hoping for the best and prepared for the worst.
 Taking action allows you to make mistakes, learn and take the right measures next time.
 You don’t have the experience and it’s possible that you won’t make the right decisions all the time.
 And that’s OK because that’s an indication of your brevity.
 Don’t over-think.
 That leads to procrastination.
 Be decisive.
 Make mistakes and learn from them to be a better startup entrepreneur.

 4. Customer first